 How to Clean a Washing Machine

-- Remove, soak, rinse, dry and replace your detergent drawer to get rid of powder or liquid buildup.
+For best results, remove the washing machine drawer to clean it.
+This allows you to soak, scrub, rinse, dry and replace your detergent drawer to get rid of powder or liquid build-up.

-- Dry the seal, drawer and drum with a clean cloth after cleaning to leave the machine fresh and ready for your next wash.
+Simply wipe the seal with a clean cloth after each wash to leave the machine fresh and ready for your next wash.

-Without regular maintenance your washing machine can start to smell.
-You are frequently putting dirty things in it and the damp environment rarely gets a chance to dry out so it is understandable that things can start to smell less than fresh.
+Washing machines are warm, damp environments that are a perfect breeding ground for mould and germs.
+This is why your washing machine can start to smell without regular maintenance.
+You are frequently putting dirty things in it and the damp environment rarely gets a chance to dry out.

 Follow our top tips to prevent your washing machine from smelling: